Representational Alignment Supports Effective Machine Teaching: Additional details on classroom simulations

 We construct two different classroom pools in Section \ref{classroom-matching}: unstructured and structured.
 Here, we provide additional details on how we sampled students and teachers for each pool type.

-\paragraph{Unstructured Pool} All students and teachers are sampled independently.
+\paragraph{Unstructured pool} All students and teachers are sampled independently.
 We sample $1000$ students and $30$ teachers with corruption levels (pairwise swaps) sampled from a beta distribution ($\alpha=1.5, \beta=2.5$) to ensure that we have some students that are reasonably aligned.
 We sample teacher error rate uniformly over the range $0-0.5$.

-\paragraph{Structured Pool} In the structured setting, we construct \textit{clusters} of similar students and teachers.
+\paragraph{Structured pool} In the structured setting, we construct \textit{clusters} of similar students and teachers.
 We prespecify a number of clusters $M$ and number of students per cluster.
 Clusters are designed to span a range of levels of representation alignment over the ``original'' grid.
 We loop over possible representation alignments corruptions ranging from $0$ to $1$ in increments of $1/M$.
 For each cluster, we sample a ``seed'' student using that corruption level.
-We then sample [notation?] students ontop of this cluster with a representation corruption of $0.01$ ontop of the base student to ensure students share similar (but some variation) in their representation.
-For each cluster, we sample a teacher with error rate uniformly from $0-0.5$ and representation with a similar slight possible corruption (sampled uniformly from $0-0.01$) ontop of the seed student, thereby ensuring that there \textit{would} be a representationally similar teacher for each student in each cluster if provided.
-However, to simulate gaps in coverage of particular representation characterezations, we randomly drop some teachers from the pool.
+We then sample students on top of this cluster with a representation corruption of $0.01$ on top of the base student to ensure students share similar (but some variation) in their representation.
+For each cluster, we sample a teacher with error rate uniformly from $0-0.5$ and representation with a similar slight possible corruption (sampled uniformly from $0-0.01$) on top of the seed student, thereby ensuring that there \textit{would} be a representationally similar teacher for each student in each cluster if provided.
+However, to simulate gaps in coverage of particular representation characterizations, we randomly drop some teachers from the pool.